chai01/react-native-star-rate-view/README.md

 # react-native-star-rate-view
   a react-native Scoring view, You can add custom image to display and  scoring

+# Installation
+  npm install react-native-star-rate-view

 # Properties: